bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 						Implementation: DefaultCustomerDataCompilationFacade

 #### Controllers
-Controller are essentially web request handlers.
-As such they are commonly used with RESTful web services or web applications.
+Controller are request handlers.
 They are created in the web part of an extension.

 As controllers are classes and - sometimes - interfaces, the conventions for the same apply.
 Additionally, the names of controller classes must contain the suffix **Controller** e.g AccountPageController, PasswordResetPageController, ContractManagementController